leishanai/Identify_Gender_of_A_Voice/readme.md

 ## Acknowledgement

-I want to thank Frank, Erin, Kayla and Danny for their endless support and guidance.
+I want to thank Frank, Erin, Kayla and Danny for their support and guidance.